 (c) Both produced and processed in the State of Oregon.

-(3) An eligible entity which receives a noncompetitive Oregon Farm to School Program procurement grant may:
+(3) An eligible entity which receives a noncompetitive Oregon Farm to School grant for Reimbursement of Oregon foods may:

-(a) Use the grant to supplant purchases of food produced or processed in the State of Oregon that the eligible entity had regularly purchased prior to the date it first received a noncompetitive Oregon Farm to School Program procurement grant if either the food produced or processed, or the food components of that food, were:

-(A) Produced in the State of Oregon;

-(B) More than minimally processed in the State of Oregon; or

-(C) Both produced and processed in the State of Oregon.

-(b) Reserve up to twenty-five percent of the total amount awarded for all reasonable costs incurred:
+(a) Reserve up to twenty-five percent of the total amount awarded for all reasonable costs incurred:

-(A) Growing, harvesting, processing, packaging, sourcing, or transporting food produced or processed in the State of Oregon, including but not limited to purchasing supplies, labor costs, and mileage;
+(A) Growing, harvesting, processing, packaging, sourcing, or transporting food produced or processed in the State of Oregon, including but not limited to purchasing supplies, labor costs, and mileage; grantees may partner with other entities to provide this support.

 (B) Providing education to children about foods produced or processed in the State of Oregon; and